EvanChengDesign/reading-notes/code-201/things-i-want-to-know-more-about.md

     Grid Spanning: Grid items can span multiple rows and/or columns using the grid-row and grid-column properties.

     Alignment: CSS Grid provides powerful alignment capabilities for both grid items and the grid itself.
 You can align items within individual grid cells, as well as align the entire grid within its container.

+## 6 MARCH 2024

+What is JSON:

+JSON stands for JavaScript Object Notation.
+It's a lightweight data interchange format that is easy for humans to read and write and easy for machines to parse and generate.
+JSON is often used to transmit data between a server and a web application, but it can be used for many other purposes as well.

+* Human-readable format: JSON data is organized into key-value pairs and structured in a way that's easy to understand.
+It resembles JavaScript object syntax, which makes it familiar to developers working with JavaScript.

+* Data types: JSON supports several data types, including strings, numbers, booleans, arrays, and objects.
+This flexibility allows developers to represent complex data structures easily.

+* Lightweight: JSON has a minimalistic syntax, making it lightweight and efficient for transmitting data over the network.
+This efficiency is particularly valuable in web development, where reducing bandwidth usage is important for performance.

+* Language-independent: While JSON originated from JavaScript, it's now widely used across various programming languages.
+This means that JSON can be easily integrated into applications written in different programming languages, making it a versatile choice for data exchange.

+* Usage: In web development, JSON is commonly used for exchanging data between a web server and a web client (such as a browser).
+For example, when a web page makes an AJAX request to a server, the server might respond with JSON-formatted data, which the client-side JavaScript can then parse and use to update the page dynamically.

+JSON is also used for configuration files, APIs (Application Programming Interfaces), and storing structured data in databases or files.

+Here's an example of JSON data representing information about a person:

+    {
+    "name": "John Doe",
+    "age": 30,
+    "isStudent": false,
+    "hobbies": ["reading", "hiking", "photography"],
+    "address": {
+        "street": "123 Main St",
+        "city": "Anytown",
+        "country": "USA"
+        }
+    }
+In this example, we have key-value pairs representing various attributes of a person, including their name, age, hobbies (stored as an array), and address (stored as an object).

+JSON data (which is essentially a string) and you want to convert it into a JavaScript object, you would use the JSON.parse() method in JavaScript.

+Here's how it works:

+JSON Data: You have a string that represents data in JSON format.
+For example:

+    const jsonString = '{"name": "John", "age": 30}';

+Parsing JSON: You use the JSON.parse() method to convert this JSON string into a JavaScript object:

+    const jsonObject = JSON.parse(jsonString);
+After this line executes, jsonObject will be a JavaScript object containing the same data as the original JSON string.

+Accessing Data: You can then access the properties of the JavaScript object just like you would with any other object:

+    console.log(jsonObject.name); // Output: John
+    console.log(jsonObject.age); // Output: 30

+So, in summary, JSON.parse() is used to convert JSON data (in the form of a string) into a JavaScript object.
+This allows you to work with the data in your JavaScript code more easily.

+An API, or Application Programming Interface, is a set of rules, protocols, and tools that allows different software applications to communicate with each other.
+APIs define the methods and data formats that developers can use to interact with a service or platform programmatically.Overall, APIs play a crucial role in modern software development by enabling integration, interoperability, and reusability of software components.
+They are essential tools for building complex and interconnected systems in a wide range of domains, including web development, mobile app development, cloud computing, and more.